akavasis/Kaguya/README.md

 Make sure CMake is in your environmental variable path, if not using the CMake Gui should also work.
 Once you have cloned the repo, be sure to initialize the submodules.

-When the project is build, all the assets and required dlls will be copied to the directory of the executable, there is a Hyperion.yaml in the project folder, if you want to load that in make sure all the file paths for the mesh resource is correct.
+When the project is build, all the assets and required dlls will be copied to the directory of the executable, there's a couple files with the .yaml extension, those can be loaded in when right clicking on hierarchy and cicking on deserialize.

 # Bibliography